telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/show-context-menu-over-shapes.md

 ---
-title: Show Context Menu Over Shapes
+title: Show Context Menu over Shapes
-page_title: Show Context Menu Over Shapes | Kendo UI Diagram
+page_title: Show Context Menu over Shapes | Kendo UI Diagram
-description: "Learn how to show a context menu over Kendo UI Diagram shapes."
+description: "Learn how to show a context menu over the shapes of a Kendo UI Diagram."
 slug: howto_show_context_menu_over_shapes
 ---

-# Show Context Menu Over Shapes
+# Show Context Menu over Shapes

-The example below demonstrates how to show a Kendo UI ContextMenu when pressing the right button of the mouse over diagram shapes.
-The main points are as follows:
+The example below demonstrates how to show a Kendo UI ContextMenu when pressing the right button of the mouse over Kendo UI Diagram shapes.

+To achieve this behavior, follow the main steps below:

-* Initialize a [kendo context]({% slug overview_kendoui_contextmenu_widget %}) menu with target the diagram's id and filter by g element.
+1. Initialize a [Kendo UI ContextMenu]({% slug overview_kendoui_contextmenu_widget %}) setting its target as the ID of the Diagram and filter it by a `g` element.
-* Handle the [open event](/api/javascript/ui/contextmenu#events-open) of the context menu.
-You can cancel the event if the target is a connection and store dataItem in a variable if the target is a shape.
+2. Handle the [`open` event](/api/javascript/ui/contextmenu#events-open) of the ContextMenu.
+If the target is a connection, it is possible to cancel the event.
+If the target is a shape, it is possible to store the `dataItem` in a variable.
-* Handle the [select event](/api/javascript/ui/contextmenu#events-select) of the context menu where you can perform a custom action based on the shape's context.
+3. Handle the [`select` event](/api/javascript/ui/contextmenu#events-select) of the ContextMenu where you can perform a custom action based on the context of the shape.

 ###### Example